Dualizing complexes of seminormal affine semigroup rings and toric face rings: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Professor Yuji Yoshino for giving me valuable comments in the very early stage of this study (just after \cite{OY} has been published).
-I also thank Doctor Ryota Okazaki for stimulating discussion.
+I am grateful to Professor Yuji Yoshino for giving me valuable comments in the very early stage of this study (even before the publication of \cite{OY}).
+I also thank Professor Ryota Okazaki for stimulating discussion.